All Episodes

 I think that's pretty good.

-Well, the Washington Free Beacon pointed out today the classified details of Iran's treatment of several U.S. sailors who are captured during this tenth standoff earlier this year would shock the nation, according to one member of the House Armed Services Committee who disclosed it to the Washington Free Beacon.
+Well, the Washington Free Beacon pointed out today that classified details of Iran's treatment of several U.S. sailors who were captured during this tenth standoff earlier this year would shock the nation, according to one member of the House Armed Services Committee, who disclosed it to the Washington Free Beacon.

 Those details have been kept secret by the Obama administration.